instantOS/instantos.github.io/docs/customize.md

 ### Gtk

-There is a GTK theme section in the Appearnce tab of the settings panel.
+There is a GTK theme section in the Appearance tab of the settings panel.
-On X11, changing this might require restarting Gtk applciations fo this to take effect.
+On X11, changing this might require restarting GTK applications for this to take effect.

 :::info